Upasana-Jha/Backend-Team1/README.md

    - Deepika
    - Upasana

----Using PSQL---
+--->Using PSQL---

--Create Tables in PSQL queries for creating the tables are under dbStructure.
+- Create Tables in PSQL queries for creating the tables are under dbStructure.